 E-Commerce deliveries are inefficient

 Not the case in e-Commerce.
-Orders don’t go to a central location, they go to multiple different locations – the customers’ doorsteps.
-You manage the last mile.
-There’s more returns and damages, so more work for your customer service team.
+Orders don’t go to a central location, they go to multiple different locations i.e. customer doorsteps.
+So, you manage the last mile.
+There’s more returns and damages.
+More work for your customer service team.
 Delivery cost per product is high.
 All very inefficient.

 Forecast versus target